 The goal of consumer confidence surveys is to predict future consumer spending patterns with the premise that more confidence leads to more buying and stronger economic growth.

 Consumer Confidence Around the World

 There are many different measures of consumer confidence used around the world.
-Companies like Neilsen regularly survey consumers in more than 50 different countries, while many countries have various organization that calculate their own indices.
+Companies like Neilsen regularly survey consumers in more than 50 different countries, while many countries have a various organization that calculates their own indices.